 Building Your Personal Happiness Toolbox:

 Or copy and paste the list below, then print it out.
 However, I like how it is formatted in the link above better.
 Or put it in Notes on your iPhone.
 Take some time to fill it out, preferably when you are feeling more happy and optimistic.
 Then stash it in a special, accessible place if it’s a physical piece of paper.
-I am actually doing both digital and physical.
+I keep mine in the back of my daily planner.

 - List 3-5 pertinent Bible verses and/or encouraging sayings.